 A construction and demolition method statement explains how works on a development (including demolition) will be undertaken during the construction or demolition phase to prevent harm resulting from the scheme.

-The development is within or would affect a site of ecological importance.
-For example:
+When a proposed development is within or would affect a site of ecological importance:

 - Special Area of Conservation (SAC)